Installing goestools onto a Raspberry Pi 3 or 4 and setting up and sighting in the dish.

 After a few minutes, things should start syncing.

 First a word about automatically starting your RPI and goestools, etc. Work with the processes listed above, get comfortable with how they run, where the imagery is saved, and make sure everything is running BEFORE you add auto-start.
-Any trouble shooting should be done ahead of time!

 I added the ability to have my PI automatically start all of the goestools processes and the syncthing software on boot or after a power glitch.
 You can add other goesproc processes if you wish as well. be sure and match the file structure to your own set up!